 - a) Applications must include a Replacement Reserve.
-Owners must make contributions to the account, starting at or before the permanent loan closing, for the longer of the term of the HOME loan, Period of Affordability or Compliance Period. - b) The minimum required contribution is the greater of the following or what is indicated in the Replacement Plan: - Rehabilitation:

-- \$400 per unit per year

-- New Construction:

-- Single Family Units/Duplexes:

-- \$300 per unit per year \$470 per unit per year

-- Historic Rehabilitation

-- \$420 per unit per year

-- c) Owners may use Replacement Reserve funds only for Capital Improvements (substantial improvements to the real estate such as re-roofing, structural repairs, or major projects to replace or upgrade existing furnishings) not including replacement of individual appliances or minor repairs or general maintenance expenses.
-DCA may approve less restrictive provisions required by Lenders.

-- Replacement Reserve contributions must escalate 3% per year.

-- For Rehabilitation Projects, DCA will adjust the Replacement Reserve based on the PNA to reflect reasonable and customary capital and replacement expenditures, and will continue to do so during the term of the DCA funding, if necessary.
+Owners must make contributions to the account, starting at or before the permanent loan closing, for the longer of the term of the HOME loan, Period of Affordability or Compliance Period. - b) The minimum required contribution is the greater of the following or what is indicated in the Replacement Plan. - Rehabilitation: \$350 per unit per year - New Construction: \$250 per unit per year - Single Family Units/Duplexes: \$420 per unit per year - Historic Rehabilitation \$420 per unit per year - c) Owners may use Replacement Reserve funds only for Capital Improvements (substantial improvements to the real estate such as re-roofing, structural repairs, or major projects to replace or upgrade existing furnishings) not including replacement of individual appliances or minor repairs or general maintenance expenses.
+DCA may approve less restrictive provisions required by Lenders. - d) Replacement Reserve contributions must escalate at the greater of 3% per year. - e) For Rehabilitation Projects, DCA will adjust the Replacement Reserve based on the PNA to reflect reasonable and customary capital and replacement expenditures, and will continue to do so during the term of the DCA funding, if necessary.